moosichu/presentation-crest-underwater/presentation.md

 Not all Crest users have the resources available to implement the camera logic necessary to cut between "above" and "below" water views.
 It's an art to be able to pull that off in an AAA game.

-TODO: Game examples: Shadow of the collus, call of duty, uncharted.
+Game examples: Shadow of the collus, call of duty, uncharted.
 Counter: Nautica?

 Games which do have meniscus: Ubisoft Games (Far Cry 3), Bethesda Games (Skyrim)